 New Church Youth Club, Tuckton Road, Southbourne, Bournemouth

 Chequers Inn, 75 High Street, Lytchett Matravers

-The Chequers Inn possibly dates back as far as the fifteenth century and has been run as an inn, a restaurant and in the sixties and seventies a very popular music venue managed by Alan Chic and his wife.
+The Chequers Inn possibly dates back as far as the fifteenth century and has been run as an inn, a restaurant and in the sixties and seventies became a very popular music venue.

 Corn Exchange, High Street, Blandford